-- 2. Funding is based on the FTE funded enrolment counts determined under Sections 1.8 and 1.23: - a) Code 301: ESL Foreign-born - b) Code 307: Francisation Foreign-born. - 3.
-Two enrolment counts are taken for ESL funding for eligible funded children/students: one on the September count date and another on the March count date. - Each count will be used for funding 50 per cent of the school year, unless the February 27, 2009 count of ESL students is lower than the count on the September count date, then the count on the September count date will be used for the entire school year. - 4.
+- 2. Funding is based on the FTE funded enrolment counts determined under Sections 1.8 and 1.9:

+- a) Code 301: ESL Foreign-born

+- b) Code 307: Francisation Foreign-born.

+- 3. Two enrolment counts are taken for ESL funding for eligible funded children/students: one on the September count date and another on the March count date. - Each count will be used for funding 50 per cent of the school year, unless the February 28, 2011 count of ESL students is lower than the count on the September count date, then the count on the September count date will be used for the entire school year. - 4.
 This funding is now available for funded children starting at age 3 years 6 months as of September 1 of the current school year.
-Foreign born ESL funded children between the ages of 3 years 6 months and less than 4 years 6 months on September 1, that are identified after the September count date and reported on the March count, will be eligible for 50 per cent Enhanced ESL/Francisation funding and 50 per cent ECS Base Instruction funding. - 5.
-Francophone Regional Authorities may claim both Enhanced Francisation funding and Enhanced ESL funding for the same child/student.

-UPDATED 6.
-Funded students enrolled in home education, blended programs, outreach programs or online programs are not eligible for funding under this section.
+Foreign born ESL funded children between the ages of 3 years 6 months and less than 4 years 6 months on September 1, that are identified after the September count date and reported on the March count, will be eligible for 50 per cent Enhanced ESL/Enhanced Francisation Funding and 50 per cent ECS Base Instruction Funding. - 5.
+Francophone Regional Authorities may claim both Enhanced Francisation Funding and Enhanced ESL Funding for the same child/student. - 6.
+Funded students enrolled in home education, blended, outreach or on-line programs are not eligible for funding under this section.

-Section 1.11 - First Nations, Métis and Inuit Education Allocation
+Section 1.11 - First Nations, Métis and Inuit (FNMI) Education Funding

-First Nations, Metis, and Inuit (FNMI) Education Allocation = # of FTE FNMI children/students X FNMI Rate
+FNMI Education Allocation = # of FTE FNMI children/students X FNMI Rate

-1. Funding for school jurisdictions is based on the number of self-identified FNMI FTE children/students.
-Funding for level 2 accredited funded private schools is based on the number of self-identified FNMI FTE students only -note does not include FNMI FTE children.

-- The following types of self-identified FNMI students/children in school jurisdictions who reside off reserve are funded by Alberta Education and should be coded as follows: - a) Code 331 Aboriginal Learner Status Indian/First Nations - b) Code 332 Aboriginal Learner Non Status Indian/First Nations - c) Code 333 Aboriginal Learner Métis - d) Code 334 Aboriginal Learner Inuit.
+- 1. Funding for school jurisdictions is based on the number of self-identified FNMI FTE children/students.
+Funding for level 2 accredited funded private schools is based on the number of self-identified FNMI FTE students only.
+Note: does not include FNMI FTE children. - 2.
+The following types of self-identified FNMI students/children who reside off reserve are funded by Alberta Education and should be coded as follows: - a) Code 331 Aboriginal Learner Status Indian/First Nations - b) Code 332 Aboriginal Learner Non Status Indian/First Nations - c) Code 333 Aboriginal Learner Métis - d) Code 334 Aboriginal Learner Inuit.